noahehall/theBookOfNoah/0current/aws/exams/services/securityIdentityCompliance/cognito.md

 # cognito

-- identity platform for web/mobile apps
+- identity platform for web/mobile apps: sign up/in + federated identities
 - a user directory, authnz server and service for oauth2 access tokens and aws credentials
-- use cases
-  - sign up/in + federated identities

 ## my thoughts